JohnDanz/augur-core-changes/README.md

   currentMode,
   currentModeItems
 )

+data controller
 ```
 `expiringEvents`'s data structure has changed to a more simple structure overall.
 Previously there was a total of six data structures, but this has been shaved down to just three.
 The first is `periodEventInfo` which takes in a `branch` and `period`. `events[<index>]` and `eventToIndex[<event>]` are both arrays, `events[<index>]` contains a mapping of an index to event ID, where as `eventToIndex[<event>]` contains a mapping of an event ID to it's index. `requiredEvents[<event>]` contains a boolean to determine wether the event specified is required to be reported on. `committed[<event>]` keeps a count per event of how many reports have been committed so far for that event. `subsidy[<event>]` contains the amount of money used to payback the person who did the work to estimate the number of reporters needed for a specific `event`. `eventWeight[<event>]` contains event weight for a specific `event`. event weight is the number of reporters on an event in round 1 or the total rep reported on an event in backstop 1 or fork event.

 `lesserReportNum[<event>]` contains the number of reports you should have for a specified event. `numberEvents, roundTwoNumEvents, numReqEvents, numberRemoved` and `numEventsToReportOn` are all simple counts for the various things they are named for.
 The names seem descriptive enough to understand what each of those fields contain. `feeValue` returns the total fees for all markets on this `branch` expiring in this `period` denominated in `Wei`. `afterFork` contains the number of events created for a fork or 2 periods after the fork provided those events were created after the fork.

 The next data structure is `reporterPeriodInfo[<branch>][<period>]` which contains the reporter information for a specific `period`. `beforeRep[<address>]` and `afterRep[<address>]` both take in a reporter's address and return the amount of active rep for that reporter either before any modifications to `REP` for the period or after all modifications are complete. `periodDormantRep[<address>]` contains the amount of dormant `REP` for a specified account `address`. `reportHash[<address>][<event>]` contains the `reportHash` for a specific `event` submitted by a specific `address`. `saltyEncryptedHash[<address>][<event>]` holds the `saltyEncryptedHash` for a specific `address` and `event`. `report[<address>][<event>]` contains the actual reports for a specified reporter `address` and `event`. `ethics[<address>][<event>]` contains the ethicality of each report given a specified reporter `address` and `event`. `numReportsSubmitted[<event>]` is map of counts of the number of reports submitted for a specified `event` ID. `periodRepWeight[<address>]` contains weighting used used in the calculation of how many events a specific reporter `address` needs to report on. `numberOfActiveReporters` is the number of active Reporters for a specific `branch` and `period`. `reporters[<index>]` is a zero indexed array that maps to a reporter address.
 Finally we have `modeItems[<period>][<event>]` which is essentially unchanged except it's moved to a camelCase style instead of an_underscore_style of naming.

+Finally like most contracts, `expiringEvents` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### expiringEvents method changes, additions, and removals:
 ```